dallison/phaser/phaser/docs/phaser_user_guide.md

 and therefore, the version compatibility provided by serialization is not needed.
 This is especially true when you use shared memory for Interprocess Communication (IPC) where processes can access the same physical memory directly.
-Serializing it into shared memory, just to deserialize it again in the subscribers is just a waste of valuable compute cycles.
+Serializing it into shared memory, just to deserialize it again in all the subscribers is just a waste of valuable compute cycles.

 Another problem with serialization, or more accurately, deserialization is that unless you are going to process all the messages you receive, you will be spending CPU cycles on